cogentcore/core/docs/content/2-widgets/1-inputs/switches.md

 core.NewSwitches(b).SetStrings("Go", "Python", "C++")
 ```

-If you need to customize the items more, you can use a list of [[core.SwitchItem]] objects:
+If you need to customize the items more, you can use a list of [[doc:core.SwitchItem]] objects:

 ```Go
 core.NewSwitches(b).SetItems(